 Research

 I have a broad interest in multi-extermophile microbiology.
-My Master's thesis focused on acidid-tolerant theromphilic archaea where my thesis project focused on genomic assembly and annotation and proteomic identification of Extracellular Electron Transport and biofilm formation.
+My Master's thesis focused on acid-tolerant theromphilic archaea where my thesis project focused on genomic assembly and annotation and proteomic identification of Extracellular Electron Transport and biofilm formation.
 To explore this project, I utilized a multi-tool approach of whole-genome sequencing, targeted SDS-PAGE with protein sequencing, and development of a flow-through bioreactor for live imaging confocal microscopy.
-Now I am focusing on acidic boreal and hemiboreal environments.
+Now I am focusing on acidic boreal and hemiboreal environments like acid sulfate soils and acid min drainage.

 Acid sulfate soils are described as the nastiest soils on Earth.
 These soils are known to be natural releasers of sulfuric acid and toxic metals into the environment and have been attributed to the massive fish kills experienced in the northern Baltic in 2006.
 These soils develop as a result of chemical and microbiological reactions when they are drained through the land rising, long droughts, or artificial drainage.
 There are populations of microbes within these soils are diverse, including iron and sulfur oxidizers as well as iron and sulfur reducers.
 Collectively, these are called dissimaltory metal-respiring bacteria, in other words, bacteria that are able to breathe metals.
 In a way that human metabolism is linked to Oxygen, the metabolism of these microbes is liked to metals.